Alexander-Kaminsky/redismicro/README.md

 # Redis Microservice Example
-This repository contains a simple microservice example built with Spring Boot, demonstrating interaction with Redis and PostgreSQL.
+This repository contains a simple microservice examples built with Spring Boot, demonstrating interaction with Redis and PostgreSQL.
 It includes integration tests to verify functionality using both data stores.

 # 🚀 Prerequisites
 Docker must be installed and running.